kadamraval/TempMailLab/docs/plan.md

 -   **`webhooks` (Boolean)**
     -   **Logic**: If `true`, the user will have access to a UI where they can define a webhook endpoint.
 The server-side inbound email processor will then forward a JSON payload of the email to the user's defined URL.
 If `false`, this UI is disabled and shows the upsell popup.

+---

+## 3. Phased Implementation Strategy

+This is how we will connect all the pieces together, step-by-step.

+### Phase 1: Solidify the Data Foundation
+-   **Database:** Update the `Email` entity in `docs/backend.json` to include all boolean flags (`isStarred`, `isArchived`, `isSpam`, `isBlocked`).
+-   **Admin Panel:** Refactor the `Plan` schema in `src/app/(admin)/admin/packages/data.ts` to correctly handle the full range of features, especially complex ones like numeric toggles and custom timers.
+-   **Application Types:** Update the `Email` type in `src/types/index.ts` to match the new database schema.

+### Phase 2: Implement Core Server-Side Logic
+-   **Webhook Enforcement:** Modify the inbound email webhook at `src/api/inbound-webhook/route.ts` to read the user's plan and enforce the `maxEmailsPerInbox` limit.
+This makes the plans functional.
+-   **User Data Integration:** Update the `useUser` hook in `src/firebase/auth/use-user.tsx` to correctly fetch the user's assigned `planId` and default to the `free-default` plan if none is assigned.
+This ensures every user operates under the correct feature set.

+### Phase 3: Connect Frontend Logic to Plans
+-   **Inbox UI (`dashboard-client.tsx`):** This is the core of the user-facing changes.
+The component's logic will be updated to:
+    -   Read the active plan from the `useUser` hook.
+    -   Dynamically populate the inbox timer dropdown from `plan.features.availableInboxtimers`.
+    -   Show/hide the "Custom Timer" option based on `plan.features.allowCustomtimer`.
+    -   Enable/disable the custom prefix input based on `plan.features.customPrefix`.
+    -   Enable/disable UI elements for starring, archiving, forwarding, etc., based on their respective feature flags.
+    -   Implement the "Premium Upsell" modal dialog for all disabled features.
+-   **Admin Plan Form (`plan-form.tsx`):** Update the administrator's plan editor to correctly display and save all the newly defined feature toggles and options from the updated schema.